DAN 189 TOPIC COURSE

 Prerequisite: Instructor Permission.
 Techniques of composition; practical research in choreography through improvisation; creation of individual and group compositions.
 Students will attend live dance performance.
 Offered alternate years.

-Prerequisite: DAN 250 or Instructor Permission.
+Prerequisite: DAN 250.
 Emphasizes technique and history of the diverse dance forms required in the music theater.
 Students will attend live dance performance.
 Offered occasionally.

 DAN 312 MODERN DANCE TECHNIQUE III

-Prerequisite: DAN 302 or Instructor Permission.
+Prerequisite: DAN 302.
 Continuation of DAN 302.
 Emphasis on expanding and deepening technical range, quality of movement, and creative ability through improvisation and modern dance history.
 Offered fall only.

 DAN 320 REHEARSAL AND PRODUCTION